 It can also significantly reduce the amount of radioactive caesium which has built up in a child’s body.

-Many of the children brought to the UK are in remission from leukaemia or cancer.
+Most of the children we bring to the UK are in remission from leukaemia or cancer.
 They are chosen by an organisation in Minsk called Children in Trouble, which is run by parents of children with cancer.

 Holidays abroad are vital for their children, particularly in their teens, when many fall ill for a second or third time, and the death rate is very high.